DarenKostov/uni-stats-stuff/README.md

 in the 1st menu you can get info about the program

 in the 2nd menu you choose which value to change/input \
-press a number followed by [ENTER] to choose an operation
+press a number followed by [ENTER] to choose a variable to change or an operation to perform

 the 3rd menu allows you to view the calculations \
 Simply press the number coresponding to the data groups